The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Optimization vs. Noise Estimation: a Case Study

-We also studied the performance of a KF with a perfect knowledge of the noise covariance matrix $R$.
+\textbf{Oracle noise estimation baseline:} We studied the performance of a KF with a perfect knowledge of the noise covariance matrix $R$.
 Note that in the constant-speed benchmarks, the estimation of $Q=0$ is already very accurate, hence in these benchmarks the oracle-KF has a practically perfect knowledge of both noise covariances.
 Nonetheless, Table~\ref{tab:res_OKF} shows that the oracle yields very similar results to a KF with estimated parameters.
-This indicates that the limitation of noise estimation in KF indeed comes from choosing the wrong goal, and not from estimation inaccuracy.

-Figure~\ref{fig:MOT20_res} shows that parameters optimization provides significantly better predictions also in tracking from video, where it reduces the MSE by 18\% (see Appendix~\ref{sec:MOT20} for more details).
+Indeed, \textbf{the benefit of OKF is not in estimating $Q$ and $R$ more accurately, but rather in optimizing the desired objective}.

-\paragraph{Diagnosis of KF sub-optimality in Toy scenario:} The source of the gap between estimated and optimized noise parameters can be studied through the simplest Toy benchmark, where the only violation of KF assumptions is the non-linear observation model $H$.
-Since the non-constant entries of $H$ correspond to the Doppler observation, the non-linearity inserts uncertainty to the Doppler observation (in addition to the inherent observation noise).
-This increases Doppler's effective noise in comparison to the location observation, as shown analytically in Appendix~\ref{sec:toy_analysis}.
+\textbf{Toy scenario: why is noise estimation sub-optimal?} The gap between estimated and optimized noise parameters can be studied through the simplest Toy benchmark, where the only KF assumption violation is the non-linear $H$.
+Since the unknown entries of $H$ correspond to the Doppler observation, the non-linearity inserts uncertainty to the \textit{transformation} of the Doppler observation (in addition to the noise in the observation itself).
+This increases Doppler's \textit{effective} noise in comparison to the location observation, as shown theoretically by Lemma~\ref{lemma:toy_effective_noise} in the appendix.
 This explanation is consistent with Figure~\ref{fig:noise_params_toy}: the noise associated with Doppler is indeed increased by the optimization.
+Note that the non-linearity modifies the effective noise in a delicate way, which would \textit{not} be compensated by a naive trial and error of noise inflation or deflation.